 Secretary

-Dianna Vidas (The University of Melbourne, VIC)
+Dianna Vidas (The University of Queensland, QLD)

 Merrick Powell, Community Development Chair (Maquarie University, NSW)